allegro/marathon-consul/README.md

-consul-ssl-cert        |                       | Path to an SSL client certificate to use to authenticate to the Consul server consul-ssl-verify      | `true`                | Verify certificates when connecting via SSL consul-token           |                       | The Consul ACL token listen                 | `:4000`               | Accept connections at this address log-level              | `info`                | Log level: panic, fatal, error, warn, info, or debug log-format             | `text`                | Log format: JSON, text
+consul-ssl-cert        |                       | Path to an SSL client certificate to use to authenticate to the Consul server consul-ssl-verify      | `true`                | Verify certificates when connecting via SSL consul-token           |                       | The Consul ACL token consul-tag             | `marathon`            | Common tag name added to every service registered in Consul, should be unique for every Marathon-cluster connected to Consul listen                 | `:4000`               | Accept connections at this address log-level              | `info`                | Log level: panic, fatal, error, warn, info, or debug log-format             | `text`                | Log format: JSON, text